Hawks vs. Raptors Player Props Betting Odds

 |REB

-- Wednesday's points prop for Clint Capela is 12.5.
-That's 1.6 more than his season average.
+- The 12.5-point prop bet set for Clint Capela on Friday is 1.3 higher than his scoring average on the season.

-- He averages 0.1 fewer rebounds than his prop bet Wednesday of 10.5.
+- He averages 0.2 less rebounds than his prop bet Friday of 10.5.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.